IBM/watson-voice-bot/README.md

 *Optionally*, to view the conversation dialog select the workspace and choose the **Dialog** tab, here's a snippet of the dialog:

-(If running the application using the toolchain then continue back with Step 5 above)[Configuring Environment variables ](#4)

 ![](doc/source/images/dialog.png)

+If running the application using the toolchain then continue back with Step 5 above[Configuring Environment variables ](#5-configure-environment-variable) else move on to Step 4 below.

 ### 4. Configure credentials